envs-net/muc_banbot/README.md

 - Restores `participant` role to users who are currently online
 - Logs all auto-unbans to the admin room

+### Release Update Checks

+The bot can periodically check the latest GitHub release page and notify the admin room when a newer version is available.

+- Automatic checks run in the background when `VERSION_CHECK_ENABLED=True`
+- The release check interval is controlled by `VERSION_CHECK_INTERVAL`
+- The release URL is configurable via `VERSION_CHECK_URL`
+- Manual checks are available with `!checkupdate` (or your configured `COMMAND_PREFIX`)
+- When a newer release is found, the bot logs the event and includes the release page URL in the admin-room notification

 ### Configuration Display

 The `!config` command displays all current bot configuration settings in the admin room: